-- [35] When, as in this case, the trademark as utilized deviates from the trademark as registered, the question to be asked is whether the manner of use was such that the trademark did not lose its identity, remaining recognizable despite the differences between the form in which it was registered and the form in which it was used [Canada (Registrar of Trademarks) v Compagnie International pour l'informatique CII Honeywell Bull (1985), 1985 CanLII 5537 (FCA), 4 CPR (3d) 523 (FCA) (Honeywell Bull].
-In deciding this issue, one must consider whether the differences between the marks are "so unimportant that an unaware purchaser would be likely to infer that both, in spite of their differences, identify goods having the same origin" [Honeywell Bull supra]. - [36] Using a trademark in combination with additional words or features constitutes use of the registered mark if the public, as a matter of first impression, would perceive the trademark per se as being used.
-This is a question of fact which is dependent on whether the trademark stands out from the additional material, for example by the use of different lettering or sizing, or whether the additional material would be perceived as clearly descriptive matter or as a separate trademark or trade name [Nightingale Interloc Ltd v Prodesign Ltd (1984), 2 CPR (3d) 535 (TMOB)

-(Nightingale); PDM Parthian Distributer & Marketing Adviser GmbH v.
-Brewdog PLC 2024 FC891 at paras 36 to 38].
+- [29] When a trademark as utilized deviates from the trademark as registered, the question to be asked is whether the manner of use was such that the trademark did not lose its identity, remaining recognizable despite the differences between the form in which it was registered and the form in which it was used [Canada (Registrar of Trade-marks) v Compagnie International pour l'informatique CII Honeywell Bull (1985), 1985 CanLII 5537 (FCA), 4 CPR (3d) 523 (FCA) (Honeywell Bull)].
+In deciding this issue, one must consider whether the differences between the marks are "so unimportant that an unaware purchaser would be likely to infer that both, in spite of their differences, identify goods having the same origin" [Honeywell Bull supra]. - [30] Using a trademark in combination with additional words or features constitutes use of the registered mark if the public, as a matter of first impression, would perceive the trademark per se as being used.
+This is a question of fact which is dependent on whether the trademark stands out from the additional material, for example by the use of different lettering or sizing, or whether the additional material would be perceived as clearly descriptive matter or as a separate trade-mark or trade name [Nightingale Interloc Ltd v Prodesign Ltd (1984), 2 CPR (3d) 535 (TMOB) (Nightingale); PDM Parthian Distributer & Marketing Adviser GmbH v.
+Brewdog PLC 2024 FC891 at paras 36 to 38]. - [31] The Requesting Party submits that the evidence shows the use of UNIFLOOR AQUA CHATEAU rather than the registered Mark UNIFLOOR